ankitsejwal/smart-heater/README.md

-# smart-heater
+# smart heater [raspberry pi + servo motor + code]
-Controlling an old centralised heater through sms or web app | raspberry-pi project
+Controlling an old centralised heater through sms or web app.

 ## Features:
 * Get status or turn On/Off heater from any where through SMS